lifanchen-simm/transformerCPI2.0/README.md

 # TransfomerCPI2.0

-  We only disclose the inference model.
+  We only disclose the inference models.

 ## Setup and dependencies
 `environment.yaml` is the conda environment of this project.